nextflow-io/nextflow/docs/operator.md

 - Maths: [count](#count), [max](#max), [min](#min), [sum](#sum)
 - Other: [ifEmpty](#ifempty), [map](#map), [set](#set), [view](#view)

-(operator-branch)=

 ## branch

-:::{versionadded} 19.08.0-edge
+:::info[Version added: 19.08.0-edge]
 :::

 *Returns: map of queue channels*

 The `branch` operator forwards each item from a source channel to one of multiple output channels, based on a selection criteria.

-The selection criteria is a {ref}`closure <script-closure>` that defines, for each output channel, a unique label followed by a boolean expression.
+The selection criteria is a [closure ](script-closure) that defines, for each output channel, a unique label followed by a boolean expression.
 When an item is received, it is routed to the first output channel whose expression evaluates to `true`.
 For example:

 ```{literalinclude} snippets/branch.nf
 :language: groovy